-The specifications for all A Level courses have undergone a process of review by the government to ensure that they prepare students adequately for university and employment.
-All A Level courses are now linear, examined at the end of the two-year course.
+All A Level courses are now linear, examined at the end of the two-year course, following the reform of these qualifications.
 The AS exam is available as a standalone qualification but the marks from this will not contribute to the overall A Level qualification.

-Students who are able to progress to Year 13 will continue with some, or all, of their Year 12 subjects, completing the full qualification by the end of their second year of sixth form studies.
-If it is decided that a student should discontinue an A Level subject at the end of Year 12, they will be offered the opportunity to take an AS exam in that subject alongside their full A Levels at the end of Year 13.
+Students who are able to progress to Year 13 will continue with their Year 12 subjects, completing the full qualification by the end of their second year of sixth form studies.
+If it is agreed for any reason that a student should discontinue an A Level subject at the end of Year 12, they will be offered the opportunity to take an AS exam in that subject alongside their full A Levels at the end of Year 13.